powersj/powersj.io/content/post/ubuntu-eoan.md

 * Experimental ZFS on root support in the desktop installer
 * OpenStack Train support

-See the [release notes](https://wiki.ubuntu.com/EoanErmine/ReleaseNotes) for even more details.
+See the [release notes](https://wiki.ubuntu.com/EoanErmine/ReleaseNotes) for more details.

 ## Ubuntu Server

 Ubuntu Server comes refreshed with new major versions of the virtualization stack with qemu 4.0 and libvirt 5.6.
 We also were able to move mysql 8.0 and PHP up to 7.3.
 There are of course numerous other packages that received bug fixes, new features and versions as well thanks to the great work by the Canonical team, countless community members and partners.

 The subiquity based Server installer continues to see improvements made.
-As more users are able to try out and even adopt the new installer new bugs are getting found and fixed.
-Due to the ability to update the installer before actually doing an install, we are able to keep users going with new fixes rather than needing to wait for point releases.
+As more users are able to try out and even adopt the new installer new bugs are found and fixed.
+This is done quickly due to the ability to update the installer before actually doing an install.
+We are able to keep users going with new fixes rather than needing to wait for point releases to provide new ISOs.

 We also announced formal support for the arm64 and ppc64el architectures with the subiquity installer.
 The last architecture, s390x, will come next cycle.